-First seen at the 2005 Geneva Motor Show in Switzerland, the Continental Flying Spur is the fastest four-door Bentley to date, and arguably the fastest four-door you can buy.
-Inspired by the company's Continental Flying Spur sedan of 1957, the sedan is called a "grand tourer born of a coupe."
-The sedan essentially has everything offered in the Continental GT, including a 552-horsepower turbocharged W-12, along with enhanced luxury and space.
+The Continental Flying Spur is the fastest four-door Bentley to date, and arguably the fastest four-door you can buy.
+Inspired by the company's Continental Flying Spur of 1957, the sedan is called a "grand tourer born of a coupe."
+It essentially has everything offered in the Continental GT, including a 552-horsepower twin-turbocharged W-12, along with enhanced luxury and space.

 Like the Continental GT coupe, the Continental Flying Spur has all-wheel drive.
 Bentley claims acceleration from zero to 60 mph in 4.9 seconds.

 Flowing body lines on the Continental Flying Spur include rounded C-pillars — called the "hockey stick" curve — like those found on many early Bentleys.
-A mesh-pattern grille is installed up front between recessed round headlights.
-At the rear, a humped trunk lid sits above integrated oval exhaust pipes.
+A wire-mesh grille takes residence between recessed round headlights.
+At the rear, a humped trunklid sits above integrated oval exhaust pipes.
 Chrome detailing is similar to that of the company's Arnage sedan.
 The additional body length emphasizes the car's waistline.

-Leather surfaces and wood veneers provide a sumptuous feel to the inside of the Continental Flying Spur, which can be equipped with either a four- or five-occupant interior.
+Leather surfaces and wood veneers provide a sumptuous feel to the inside of the Continental Flying Spur, which can be equipped with four or five seats.
+Rear occupants can expect abundant legroom.
 Leather hides come from Northern Europe, and each car uses about 11 of them.
 Two new colors include Newmarket Tan and Cumbrian Green.
 The new model year brings a redesigned Breitling timepiece (that's a clock for the rest of us) in the dashboard, Sirius Satellite Radio and a brake pedal in the Bentley B shape.

-Changes for 2007 include a faster DVD-based navigation system, which replaces the previous CD-based navigation.
-Front and rear seats can now receive separate Bluetooth telephone systems that link cell phone information — such as address books — with the vehicle's computer interface.
+There's a DVD-based navigation system, and front and rear seats can utilize separate Bluetooth telephone systems that link cell phone information — such as address books — with the vehicle's computer interface.
 For 2008, functionality improves with voice dialing and compatibility with more mobile phone models.

 Under the Hood